brihadeesh/brihadeesh.github.io/content/blog/no-more-eoy-lists-for-music.md

 LLNN's Unmaker and Primitive Man.
 The album is from June 2018.

+### MICO - Zigurat {#mico-zigurat}

+{{< bandcamp id="2196194472" >}}

+I had realised that I hadn't bought Cave Sermon's [latest](https://cavesermon.bandcamp.com/album/divine-laughter) so when I went to their Bandcamp page I saw that they'd recommended a few other albums.
+MICO's _Zigurat_ was one of them.
+What really drew me to this project was how they'd infused sludge with grindcore seamlessly and much like others that play this kind of metal (like Gaza) they'd pulled it off spectacularly.
+I really don't know much about them but they're definitely one of my best finds.
+The album was released in June 2022.

 ### Luminesce - Mirrored {#luminesce-mirrored}

 {{< bandcamp id="2604555405" >}}